electron/electron/docs/api/notification.md

 Returns `Boolean` - Whether or not desktop notifications are supported on the current system

+#### `Notification.setWindowsProtocol(protocol)`

+Sets the URI protocol to use when setting up actions such as buttons in Notifications.
+You only need to call this if you are using the `actions` property on Windows.
+The protocol you provide must not be in use  **even by your own app**.

 ### `new Notification([options])` _Experimental_

 * `options` Object